crowdconnected/crowdconnected-cocoapods-integration/README.md

-## How to implement the CrowdConnectedSDK using CocoaPods
+## How to implement the CrowdConnected SDK using CocoaPods

 ### Add pods
 Add the following dependencies to your `Podfile`: